 A pier foundation employs steel jack stands or open-cell concrete blocks stacked up to the required height of the home's support beams underneath the home.
 These stacks of blocks sit on a concrete pad.
 Screw-in ground anchors are used to secure the home against the uplift of winds from storms.
 Steel straps wrapped around the home's support beams are attached to the ground anchors, which are screwed into concrete (at a depth below the area's frost line, the depth the ground freezes in a typical winter).

 The number of straps and ground anchors required can vary depending on the local climate and the capacity of ground soils to securely hold the anchors.
 Areas of storm activity and winds (such as Florida) require more steel straps and anchors to secure the home safely to the ground.

 Crawl Space Foundation

 The most secure foundation, and the best for FHA lending and "real property" conversion, is the crawl space foundation.
 This method combines concrete block underpinning around the perimeter of the home with internal, independent support points underneath.
 The home is tied down to ground anchors by steel straps attached to the perimeter support beams of the home.
 This method gives more resistance to the uplift of winds in storm areas.
-The underpending gives a more "site built" appearance to the outside of the home.
+The design also gives a more "site-built" appearance to the outside of the home.
 Block piers are used underneath the home for support.
-This type foundation is more expensive to construct than the slab or pier foundation method.
+This type foundation is more expensive to construct than the slab or pier foundation methods.
 There are no issues with drainage problems underneath the home since there is no concrete slab.